blockchainer01/PoTREPSs/Application2/Hardware/README.md

 ### 4.1 Hardware and control parameters of the system

-Hardware parameters and control parameters can be found in the parameter folder xxx.
+Hardware parameters and control parameters can be found in the parameter folder Parameters.

 ### 4.2 Algorithm design and implementation

 An executable of the algorithm has been generated, which is the same as Application 1.
-The specific algorithm design is available in the MATLAB file at xx.
-The code can be run directly on a computer with MATLAB software installed.

 ## 2. Experimental procedure